 The Alaska exhibition is unlike most permanent history galleries.
-It’s daring in the way it uses high-impact artistic installations, contemporary design and a certain tongue-and-cheek to tell the story of Alaskan identity — past, present and future.
+It’s daring in the way it uses high-impact artistic installations, contemporary design, and a certain tongue-in-cheek voice to tell the story of Alaskan identity — past, present, and future.

-The range of complex exhibits required the use of a numerous materials and processes, along with a collection of intricate graphics.
-AV and Lighting requirements ranged from custom lighting installations to soundscapes for various spaces, to a neon light wall showcasing Alaska’s boom and bust economy.
+The range of complex exhibits required the use of numerous materials and processes, along with a collection of intricate graphics.
+AV and lighting requirements ranged from custom lighting installations, to soundscapes for various spaces, to a neon light wall showcasing Alaska’s boom and bust economy.
 3DS’ capabilities in creating large millwork displays, creative use of materials, superior AV and lighting, object handling, graphics production, and installation expertise are all on display at the Alaska Exhibition.